Flood warning: Heavy rain, high winds lash entire country

 Although this might all sound a bit unsettled leading into the Christmas break, Ferris said it was unlikely to last.

 "At the moment there are pretty good signals there will be quite a bit of fine weather.
-It looks likely a high pressure system will cover most of the country.
+It looks likely a high-pressure system will cover most of the country.
 It won't be fine everywhere but no huge rain-bringers at this stage."

 Ferris said by Friday they would have a much clearer idea of exactly what weather joy Christmas Day would bring.